• Skip to main content

 Between the bleaching process and pesticide-laced cotton cultivation practices, disposable feminine hygiene products like sanitary pads and tampons are likely some of the most toxic personal care items women and girls use on a regular basis.

-You will be relieved to know that testing of commercial tampons has not indicated this to be true.
+Testing of commercial tampons indicates that this is not true.
 According to an FDA report:

 For women and mothers of newly pubescent girls who wish to choose a safer route, fortunately, many options are available.

-First of all, organic feminine hygiene products could be used.
-While these products may avoid the pesticide residues from commercially grown cotton and the chlorine dioxide gas used in bleaching, other problems emerge with disposal.
+While these products may avoid the pesticide residues from commercially grown cotton and the chlorine dioxide gas used in bleaching, there are other problems with sustainability.

 References